-Consumer behavior is greatly affected by their immediate environment, especially those groups that one is, or would like to be a member of (Hofmeister-Tóth, 2006).
+Consumer behaviour is greatly affected by their immediate environment, especially those groups that one is, or would like to be a member of (Hofmeister-Tóth, 2006).
 The need to identify with a group may have an influence similar to the classical choices of products or brands in the case of choosing a certain movie to watch as well.
 Sorting by the extent of influence coming from the group (Bearden and Etzel, 1982), movie watching can be placed in both the visible and the invisible (or hidden) consumption groups.
+This means that depending on whether a consumer watches a movie alone or does it with his/her acquaintances, entirely different factors may predominate in the accompanying choices: while they might prefer a certain genre and type of movie when they are together with a given group, they might prefer something completely different when they are browsing movie titles in their home, alone.
+Group influence is also an important factor in the prominent method of watching movies as well.
+The general worth of watching a movie to a reference group - that acts like a sort of identification point - helps to decide whether to watch a new title in a movie theatre or wait for the home release.
+It may also determine that the primary acquisition method of a movie is a purchase or an illegal download (under the idea that a movie does not represent enough worth to deserve actual money to be spent on).